Sen. Banks Rebuts Sen. Tillis on Medicaid Cuts in Trump Bill

 On "Fox News Sunday," Banks defended the GOP's sweeping spending bill after Tillis announced he would vote against the bill, warning that it "would result in tens of billions of dollars in lost funding for North Carolina, including our hospitals and rural communities."

-Banks said Senate Majority Leader John Thune and Trump already alleviated those concerns by carving out a $15 billion stabilization fund for rural hospitals.
+Banks said Senate Majority Leader John Thune, R-S.D., and Trump already alleviated those concerns by carving out a $15 billion stabilization fund for rural hospitals.

 "Leader Thune and President Trump have added a fund specifically geared towards keeping those hospitals going and making up for the losses that might be incurred," Banks said.